By Tian Yuan

-God’s words say, “Even more believe that whatever the new work of God, it must be substantiated by prophecies, and that in each stage of such work, all those who follow Him with a true heart must also be shown revelations, else that work could not be that of God.
+God’s words say, “There are even more who believe that whatever the new work of God might be, it has to be substantiated by prophecies, and that in each stage of such work, all those who follow Him with a “true” heart must also be shown revelations; if not, such work could not be the work of God.
 It is already no easy task for man to come to know God.
-Taken in addition to man’s absurd heart and his rebellious nature of self-importance and self-conceit, then it is all the more difficult for man to accept the new work of God.
-Man neither studies the new work of God with care nor accepts it with humility; rather, man adopts an attitude of contempt, waiting for the revelations and guidance of God.
-Is this not the behavior of a man who rebels against and opposes God?
-How can such men gain the approval of God?” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
+Taken in addition to man’s absurd heart and his rebellious nature of self-importance and self-conceit, it becomes all the more difficult for him to accept God’s new work.
+Man neither gives careful consideration to the new work of God, nor accepts it with humility; instead, he adopts an attitude of contempt as he awaits revelations and guidance from God.
+Is this not the behavior of those who rebel against and resist God?
+How can such people gain God’s approval?” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).